-- all times during the school day or at off-site activities.
+- i.
+Emergency medication is readily available to children/young people who require it at all times during the school day or at off-site activities.
 If the emergency medication is a controlled drug and needs to be locked up, the keys are readily available and not held personally by members of staff. - ii.
 Most children/young people at school will carry at all times and are reminded of their emergency medication.
 Pupils keep their own emergency medication securely. - iii.
 Where the child's healthcare professional advises that they are not yet able or old enough to self-manage and carry their own emergency medication, they know exactly where to access their emergency medication and which member of staff they see.